Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Conclusion

 \section{Conclusion}

 Task-oriented communication has been considered to be a new paradigm for designing communications strategies for multi-agent cyber-physical systems.
-In this article, we have presented a comprehensive review and structures of the theoretical work across a wide range of research communities.
-We have then proposed a general conceptual framework for designing a task-oriented system and specialized it for the targeted use cases.
-Furthermore, we have provided a survey of relevant contributions in four major applications, such as industrial internet of things, multi-UAV systems, tactile internet and federated learning.
+In this article, we have presented a comprehensive review and classification of the theoretical works across a wide range of research communities.
+We have then proposed a general conceptual framework for designing a task-oriented system and adapted it for the targeted use cases.
+Furthermore, we have provided a survey of relevant contributions in eight major application areas.
 Finally, we have discussed challenges and open issues in the task-oriented communications design.

+\begin{IEEEbiography}[{ }]{Arsham Mostaani} received his MS.C degree in electrical engineering from the University of Isfahan (Iran), in 2016.
+He has gained working experience as a researcher at the King's College London as well as Nokia Bell Labs - Stuttgart.
+His research interests include task-oriented communications, multiagent systems, wireless sensor networks.
+Arsham joined the Signal Processing and Satellite Communications group, SIGCOM, headed by Prof. Björn Ottersten and he will be advised by the latter. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Thang X. Vu} (Senior Member, IEEE) received the B.S. and the M.Sc., both in Electronics and Telecommunications Engineering, from the VNU University of Engineering and Technology, Vietnam, in 2007 and 2009, respectively, and the Ph.D. in Electrical Engineering from the University Paris-Sud, France, in 2014.
+In 2010, he received the Allocation de Recherche fellowship to study Ph.D. in France.

+From July 2014 to January 2016, he was a postdoctoral researcher with the Singapore University of Technology and Design (SUTD), Singapore.
+Currently, he is a research scientist at the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg.
+His research interests are in the field of wireless communications, with particular interests of applications of optimization and machine learning on design and analyze the multi-layer 6G networks.
+He was a recipient of the SigTelCom 2019 best paper award.
+Currently, he is serving as an Associate Editor of the IEEE Communications Letters.
+He is a senior member of the IEEE. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shree Krishna Sharma } (Senior Member, IEEE) received the Ph.D. degree in wireless communications from the University of Luxembourg, in 2014.
+He held various research and academic positions at the SnT, University of Luxembourg; Western University, Canada; and Ryerson University, Canada.
+He has published more than 100 technical papers in scholarly journals, international conferences, and book chapters, and has over 4200 google scholar citations with an H-index of 30.
+He was a recipient of several prestigious awards, including ‘‘FNR Award for Outstanding Ph.D.
+Thesis 2015’’ from FNR, Luxembourg, ‘‘Best Paper Award’’ in CROWNCOM 2015 Conference, and ‘‘2018 EURASIP JWCN Best Paper Award.’’
+He was a co-recipient of the ‘‘FNR Award for Outstanding Scientific Publication 2019.’’
+He is a Lead Editor of two IET books Satellite Communications in the 5G Era and Communications Technologies for Networked Smart Cities. \end{IEEEbiography}